Toporin/SatochipApplet/README.md

 - To list the applets loaded on a smartcard: `gp.exe -l`
 - To load the SatoChip applet: `gp.exe -install .\SatoChip-0.12-05.cap`
 - To delete the SatoChip applet: `gp.exe -uninstall .\SatoChip-0.12-05.cap`
+- You can also use the gp.jar library: `java -jar gp.jar -install .\SatoChip-0.12-05.cap`

 A more detailed tutorial is available on the GlobalPlatformPro [repository](https://github.com/martinpaljak/GlobalPlatformPro).